 Private Lessons Through U.S. Classic Guitar (USCG)

-At USCG, students can choose to study classical guitar or other styles such as rock, jazz, folk, flamenco, and more.
+At USCG, students will study classical guitar which is the original and most proven or other styles such as rock, jazz, folk, flamenco, and more.
 Whether students study classical or folk styles, USCG has a systemized approach to teaching the guitar and all USCG instructors have been university trained and have extensive teaching experience.
 All USCG guitar students get a complete musical training in technique, note reading, music theory, performance, ensemble playing, and more.

 No previous guitar or musical training is necessary to start lessons.
 USCG accepts students who are complete beginners to advanced levels and students range from 7 years of age through senior citizens.
-USCG also holds quarterly student recitals and hosts the famous Portland Guitar Series and the up and coming Hawaii Guitar Series featuring performances and master classes from some of the finest guitarists in the world including the Romeros, John Williams, David Russell and many more.
+USCG also holds regular student recitals and hosts the famous Portland, Hawaii, and Los Angeles International Guitar Series featuring performances and master classes from some of the finest guitarists in the world such as the Romeros, John Williams, David Russell, and many more.

 Reasons which make us the best choice:

 Our instructors hold college degrees and have extensive teaching experience.
 Most importantly, our students have a proven track record of success because we are careful to only select well-trained, courteous, and patient instructors to be part of our teaching staff.